-ROOT CANAL: A TOOTH SAVER
+ROOT CANAL IN REVERE, MA: A TOOTH SAVER

 Everyone’s heard of root canals.
 Unfortunately, most people associate them with terrible experiences filled with pain and dread.
 But what do you really know about root canals and are they worthy of all the horror stories?

 There are several reasons for infection in the tooth pulp.
 They include severe tooth decay, trauma to the tooth, recent dental procedures, large fillings, and cracks or chips in the teeth.
 If the cause of your tooth pain is serious decay or infection in the tooth pulp, your dentist may recommend a root canal.

 Not all types of mouth pain are indications for a root canal.
 But signs of infection severe enough that may warrant one include:

 - Serious tooth pain when eating or when you put pressure on the area

 - Teeth pain and sensitivity to hot or cold that lingers

 - A small, pimple-like bump on the gums near the area of teeth pain

 - Tenderness or swelling in the gums near the area of pain